A Locals Guide to the Best Things to do in Cork (2024 Guide)

 Or head upstairs to the famous Farmgate Cafe, which I mentioned earlier, for a doorstop sandwich (really thick bread, for those that donโ€™t know) and a delicious coffee.
 Thereโ€™s a fantastic view of the market from up here too.

-This guided culinary tour is a great option to see The English Market with a knowledgeable guide and it also includes lunch.
+This guided culinary tour is a great option to see The English Market with a knowledgeable guide and it also includes a pub lunch.
+You will get to sample heaps of food from the stalls throughout the tour, too.
+So, you’re certain to finish with a full belly.
+It’s 3 hours long and costs from โ‚ฌ120 per person.

 11. Drive the Wild Atlantic Way